flavienbwk/book-devops/eng/AUDIOBOOK.md

 ## Assessing security and training

 To excel in system resilience, as in any field, training is necessary.
-That's why one of the recommended practices in SRE (Site Reliability Engineering) is to train to handle incidents.
+That's why one of the recommended practices in Site Reliability Engineering is to train to handle incidents.
 The objectives are as follows:

-1. Assess the quality of incident response (speed, detection tools, clear and easily accessible resolution guides, functional production tools) ;
+1. Assess the quality of incident response ;
-2. Evaluate the resilience of the infrastructure (automatic infrastructure mechanisms to resolve production outages) ;
+2. Evaluate the resilience of the infrastructure ;
 3. Train engineers to better understand their infrastructure and the tools at their disposal to respond to incidents.

 To ensure that its teams are well organized in case of an incident, Google has designed two types of training.
-The goal is to reduce the Mean Time To Mitigation (the average time to resolve an incident, cf. chapter "Measuring the success of your transformation"), which would impact the company's service contracts.
+The goal is to reduce the Mean Time To Mitigation (which is the average time to resolve an incident), which would impact the company's service contracts.

-1. DiRT (Disaster Recovery Testing): a group of engineers plans and causes an actual failure over a defined period to test the effectiveness of its incident response.
+1. Disaster Recovery Testing is an exercise in which a group of engineers plans and causes an actual failure over a defined period to test the effectiveness of its incident response.
 It is recommended to perform these trainings at least once a year on your critical services ;
-2. The Wheel of Misfortune: a fictional scenario drawn at random, in the form of a role-playing game similar to Dungeons and Dragons, where a team of engineers faces an operational emergency.
+2. The Wheel of Misfortune is a fictional scenario drawn at random, in the form of a role-playing game similar to Dungeons and Dragons, where a team of engineers faces an operational emergency.
 They interact with a "game master" who invents consequences for the actions that the engineers announce they will take.
 Engineers take this opportunity to review their incident investigation procedures.
-This practice is particularly useful for newcomers but requires that the game master be particularly experienced (cf. Pavlos RATIS's GitHub project "wheel of misfortune").
+This practice is particularly useful for newcomers but requires that the game master be particularly experienced.

-Amazon Web Services (AWS) offers a similar approach named Game days to Google's Wheel of Misfortune.
+Amazon Web Services offers a similar approach named Game days to Google's Wheel of Misfortune.
 The company lists its critical services and the threats that can be associated with them (e.g., data loss, overload, unavailability) to determine a "disaster" scenario.
 Subsequently, the idea is to provision an infrastructure identical to the production and cause the desired failure.
 It then observes how its teams and production tools react to the incident.

 These trainings are more commonly called fire drills.
 Again, their goal is to practice incident response in an urgent situation.
 During these trainings, someone should note any incomplete or missing elements in existing procedures or tools, with a view to improving them.

 Netflix goes even further with its tool Chaos Monkey which automatically, randomly, and at any time stops production services.
 The goal is to ensure that customers continue to have access to Netflix, even with one or more internal services down.
 Their tool Chaos Gorilla even goes as far as simulating the shutdown of a complete AWS region (e.g., a datacenter that would be taken out of service) to observe its consequences on the platform's availability.
 These practices are part of what is called chaos engineering.

-Finally, apart from audit software that can detect some vulnerabilities (e.g., Lynis, Kube Hunter), there are other exercises for your security and SRE teams to practice.
+Finally, apart from audit software that can detect some vulnerabilities (e.g., Lynis or Kube Hunter), there are other exercises for your security and SRE teams to practice.

 The most popular way to assess the security of your infrastructure is the "blue team / red team" exercise.
-Inspired by military training, it consists of a face-off between a team of cybersecurity experts trying to compromise an information system (the red team), and the incident response teams (the SREs, the blue team) who will identify, evaluate, and neutralize the threats.
+Inspired by military training, it consists of a face-off between a team of cybersecurity experts trying to compromise an information system (represented by the red team), and the incident response teams (represented by SREs - the blue team) who will identify, evaluate, and neutralize the threats.
 The idea is to avoid relying on the theoretical capabilities of your security systems, but to confront them with concrete threats to assess their usefulness and weaknesses.
 Variants exist with a purple team, a white team, or even a gold team.
 But start by setting up a simple scenario.
 For example: one of your developers who introduces a Docker image or tainted code.

 This topic is vast and practices vary depending on the size of the organization you are employed in.
 This chapter gives you some references to start your training practices.
 Structure them subsequently according to your objectives and resources.